Kylie Jenner Totally Channeled Lil Kim At This Year’s Met Gala

 Jenner has been in New York over the last few days, showing off her extremely long hair on Instagram and while fans were expecting her to rock her all black locks, Jenner decided instead to don a purple wig that made its red carpet debut this evening.
-It's the perfect statement to go with her sparkly, sequined strapless gown with lavender embellishments and her giant, fabulous purple feathery wrap.
+It's the perfect statement to go with her sparkly, sequined strapless gown with lavender embellishments and her giant, fabulous purple feathery boa.
+She kept her makeup as she always does — smooth, matte skin, voluminous lashes, bold brows, and a pinky nude lip.

 Social media was quick to call out Kylie Jenner's purple look, noting that it looked very similar to someone else's very iconic purple wig and sequin gown moment: Lil Kim.
 "Basically, no one ever will be able to do the purple sequins with purple wig combo and NOT be referenced to Queen B, Lil Kim.
 She’s the... standard by which you will be measured," wrote Erin Floyd on Twitter.